BioDT/uc-ces-recreation2/README.md

 3. Get hold of the input data.

+> [!IMPORTANT]
-Unless you have access to the DataLab, unfortunately this means asking one of the developers to send it to you (for now). _Please_ open an issue if this affects you!
+> Unless you have access to the DataLab, unfortunately this means asking one of the developers to send it to you (for now). _Please_ open an issue if this affects you!

 4. Build the container